AlexanderFranse/newConnect4/NOTES.md

         -- ✅ column 0 --> board with the updated disc
         -- ✅ last column --> board with the updated disc -- ✅ column with 3 discs --> new disc falls on top
-    - Create unit for checking if a column is full
-        -- empty column --> false
+    - ✅ Create unit for checking if a column is full -- ✅ empty column --> false
-        -- almost full --> false
+        -- ✅ almost full --> false
-        -- full --> true
+        -- ✅ full --> true

-🙏 Add new E2E test